 Get your Registrar, Name Server, Hosting Account and Website Logins documented and tested.

-We know that you think you know your login to all of these accounts.
+First of all, do you know what each of these things are?
+If you are confused, please read this article here, or dive in deeper and watch the quick, informative videos below that will explain what each is!
+Now, we know that you think you know your login to all of these accounts.
 Just, please, before you send these over to your website developer, please actually log in and check each account first.
 If you need help, your developer can help you with this.

 Change hosting plans if yours sucks.